 Date palms are raised from seed, so it's unlikely the home grower will do much propagation.
-If you do come across a viable date seed, they have a strange germination pattern known as remote germination.
-This means the date palm seedling will emerge from the soil a short distance away from the actual seed.
-Seeds shouldn't be planted especially deep and expect germination to take several weeks at least.
+When coming across a viable date seed, know that they have a strange germination pattern, called remote germination.
+This means that the date palm seedling will emerge from the soil a short distance away from the actual seed.
+Seeds shouldn't be planted especially deep, and expect germination to take several weeks at least.

 All varieties of date palms, including pygmy palms, do well slightly pot bound, so repotting of mature plants should only be carried out every other year.
-If you let it go too long, however, the palm’s strong roots will eventually break the pot (if you use plastic).
-When repotting, be careful of the plant's spines and use gloves.
+For those who let plants go too long without repotting but still have a palm with strong roots, know that the pot will eventually break, if you use plastic.
+When repotting, be careful of the plant's spines, and use gloves.

 There are a few varieties of Phoenix palms grown throughout the world.
 The most common indoor plant is the Phoenix roebelenii, or pygmy date palm.
 In warmer climes, the P. reclinata, or wild date palm, is a common landscape plant that grows to a mature size of about 20 feet.
 Other date palms include the true date palm (P. dactylifera), the Canary Island date palm (P. canariensis), and P. sylvestris.
 These varieties are almost never found in the indoor plant trade.

 The only truly suitable date palm for indoor growth is the pygmy date palm.
-You will occasionally see wild date palms growing in large public venues like malls, but they aren't really appropriate for any kind of residential setting.
+Occasionally, wild date palms are seen growing in large public venues like malls, but they aren't really appropriate for any kind of residential setting.
 Pygmy date palms are hardy and durable palms and make excellent accent plants.
-They do best with loads of light—if you cannot provide adequate light, cut back or cease fertilization so the plant doesn't stretch and become ungainly.
+They do best with loads of light—in lieu of adequate light, cut back or cease fertilization so the plant doesn't stretch and become ungainly.
 To keep the fronds green, especially older fronds, use a little magnesium sulfate every few months.
 Date palms are vulnerable to pests including mites, aphids, mealy bugs, scale, and white fly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+If possible, identify the infestation as early as possible, and treat with the least toxic option.